MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 114.0.1823.106: August 7, 2023

+Fixed various bugs and performance issues for Extended Stable release.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#august-7-2023).

+### Feature update

+- **New policy for Browser essentials.** Browser essentials help you gain additional insights about the health of your browser.
+It lets you stay informed about your browser's performance and security with a single, intuitive view that provides helpful suggestions for performance optimization and browser protection.
+The [PinBrowserEssentialsToolbarButton](/deployedge/microsoft-edge-policies#pinbrowseressentialstoolbarbutton) policy lets Admins configure whether to pin the Browser essentials button on the toolbar.

 ## Version 115.0.1901.200: August 7, 2023

 Fixed various bugs and performance issues for Stable release.